 Thigh stretching exercises

-Stretching exercises for the quadriceps and hamstring muscles are important for preventing and recovering from hamstring strains, thigh contusion, quadriceps strains, and groin injuries.
-They stretch the four quadriceps muscles (vastus medialis, vastus lateralis, vastus intermedius, and rectus femoris) at the front of the thigh and the hamstring muscles (Biceps femoris muscle, Semitendinosus, and Semimembranosus).
+Stretching exercises for the quadriceps and hamstring muscles are important for preventing and recovering from hamstring strains, thigh contusions, quadriceps strains, and groin injuries.

 Read more on thigh stretching exercises.